Bhangra (dance): Women in bhangra

+Nowadays, while bhangra was "traditionally not for women at all," many second-generation diaspora Punjabi women have connected with their culture through bhangra, though at the expense of the traditional women's giddha, which has more of an emphasis on softer movements, acting, and storytelling.
+Bhangra is often adapted to suit women in this circumstance, in choices of moves, costumes, and props.
+This was concurrent with the rise in popularity of bhangra music abroad in the 1970s and 1980s, mixing with Western music genres.
+Women partaking in bhangra, seen as a powerful dance, is often motivated by modern notions of equality, often clashing with standards of authenticity and tradition.
+Like the men's jhummar, bhangra's over-commodification has also prompted efforts to revive other women's dances like the ਸੰਮੀ sammī.

 Raaniyan Di Raunaq is India's first all-women's bhangra competition.
 Even with the abundance of female bhangra performers, many see this dance form as only masculine.
-Historically, women have fought for the right to perform bhangra.
 Many women that compete in bhangra shows are judged according to a criterion that is made for male performers.
 Raaniyan Di Raunaq has customized a bhangra competition just for women or for those who identify as transgender or nonbinary.
 This competition has coveted a safe space for women to have the ability to compete and be judged equally.

+Innovations & Adaptations

+In recent years, bhangra has also been performed in innovative styles, including a variant termed “Bhangra on Skates”, in which traditional bhangra steps are executed while skating.
+This form has been showcased in Chandigarh, India, through performances by freestyle skater Janvi Jindal..